joshb738/NBA_Player_Analysis/ML/README.md

 #### What is the model's accuracy?

-From the two references below we should have between 75% nad 85%
+From the two references at the bottom of this file, we should have an accuracy between 75% and 85%

 #### How does this model work?

-We will use a voting classifier.
+We will use a "voting classifier".
 It aggregate a logistic regression, adaptive boosting, gradient boosting, random forest, and extra trees.

 - The database in the schema (NBA_Analysis_ERD.png)